 On Thursday, October 17, the Human Security Law Center welcomed Arthur R. Traldi for a discussion on Mass Atrocity Trials.
 Traldi, a former trial attorney at the International Criminal Tribunal for the Former Yugoslavia, and a graduate of William & Mary and Georgetown University Law Center, spoke from his extensive experience in international justice and international, criminal, and human rights law.

-Before a packed room, Traldi shared a chilling story of events that took place in a Bosnian municipality known as Nevesinje.
+Before a packed room, Traldi shared a chilling story of events that took place in the Bosnian village of Novoseoci in a municipality known as Sokolac.
 In late September 1992, a brigade of the Bosnian Serb Army surrounded the village, separated men from women, and executed the men and boys before dumping their bodies into a garbage drop and covering them with rubble from a mosque the brigade had just destroyed.

 Traldi said that the question every prosecutor in the center of mass atrocity trials must ask themselves is “How can you prove this terrible incident happened?”
 From this question stemmed others, including: How do we know this happened?
 What kinds of evidence can be relied upon in proving this happened?
 How do we identify the perpetrators?
 How do we identify who was in charge?